Conemaugh Line: History

 A short branch of the Pennsylvania Railroad from Torrance on the main line to Blairsville opened in 1851; only a small piece of this at Blairsville is still in use.
 The Western Pennsylvania Railroad (formerly the North Western Railroad) opened from Blairsville west to Saltsburg in 1863 and to Kiskiminetas (Kiski) Junction (near Freeport) in 1864 or 1865.
 The line from Freeport to Allegheny (Pittsburgh) opened in 1866.
 A new, more direct line east from Blairsville was built by the Western Penn in the early 1880s, meeting the PRR main line at Bolivar.
 The PRR's Sang Hollow Extension, now Main 3 of the Pittsburgh Line east of CP Conpit, opened east to Johnstown in 1876; the portion east of Conpit Junction was operated as a one-way line for westbound freight.
 All of the aforementioned lines became part of the PRR through leases and mergers, became Penn Central in 1968, and were taken over by Conrail in 1976.
 In the 1999 breakup of Conrail, the line was assigned to Norfolk Southern.

 Around 1950, a (then double-track) 16.94 mi portion of the line was relocated to a higher elevation, as part of a flood control project on the Conemaugh River.
 The previous alignment (built in 1907) would later become the bulk of the West Penn Trail.

-The Conemaugh Line is notable for being the recipient of a variation of the PRR's cab signal system in 1940, which eliminated the wayside signals between interlockings from Conpit Junction to Kiski Junction, requiring operation of trains by cab signal indication only.
+The Conemaugh Line is notable for being the recipient of a variation of the PRR's cab signal system in 1940, which eliminated the wayside signals between interlockings from Conemaugh Junction to Kiski Junction, requiring the operation of trains by cab signal indication only.
 This system (whose visual NORAC Rule 562), modified by Conrail to operate bidirectionally.
-Until 2019, trackage from Pittsburgh to Kiski used wayside signaling in lieu of cab signals.
+Until 2019, trackage from Pittsburgh to Kiski used wayside signaling in place of cab signals.
 By 2020, the line received Positive Train Control and upgrades to the signaling system.
-The upgrades to the signal system included a usage of cab signalling across the entirety of the Conemaugh and Pittsburgh Lines and the elimination of all wayside intermediate signals.
+The upgrades to the signal system included the use of cab signaling across the entire Conemaugh and Pittsburgh Lines and the elimination of all wayside intermediate signals.
 Furthermore, all legacy signaling systems were discontinued, leaving only Safetran wayside signals at interlockings only.
 The line is dispatched remotely in Atlanta, GA by the Pittsburgh East dispatcher.